 - Ensure there are no pending updates or patches.
 Check the System Status on the client system's Details > Overview page, and install all offered updates or patches.
-If your client system is not uptodate, product migration may fail. - Make sure all the channels of the target product are fully synchronized.
-To check the synchronization status in the Web UI, navigate to the Admin > Setup Wizard > Products page.
+If your client system is not up to date, product migration may fail. - Make sure all the channels of the target product are fully synchronized.
+To check the synchronization status in the Web UI, navigate to the Admin > Setup Wizard > Products page. - Ensure you have a working system backup available, in case of an emergency.
+Product migration does not have a rollback feature.
+When the migration procedure has begun, rolling back is not possible.

-Procedure: Performing a Migration
+Procedure: Performing a Single System Migration

 - 1. From the Systems > Overview page, select a client. - 2.
 From the system details page of the client, navigate to the Software > Product Migration tab. - 3.
-Select the target migration path and click Select Channels. - 4.
+Select the target migration path and click [Select Channels] - 4.
 From the Product Migration Channels page select the correct base channel, including Mandatory Child Channels and any additional Optional Child Channels. - 5.
 OPTIONAL: Check Allow Vendor Change to allow packages that have changed vendors to be installed.
 If this occurs, a notification is shown with details before the migration is started.